 Prince Edward Island Province is located in Atlantic Canada.
 It is one of the three maritime provinces in Canada, which also includes New Brunswick and Nova Scotia.
 PEI is connected to New Brunswick by the 13-kilometre Confederation Bridge.
 The bridge was completed in 1997 and is the longest bridge over ice-covered waters in the world!

 The island is separated into 5 touring regions: Points East Coastal Drive, North Cape Coastal Drive, Central Coastal Drive, Charlottetown, and Summerside.

 - Points East Coastal Drive is home to many PEI beaches, including the Basin Head Provincial Park known for its unique “singing sands” beach.

 - North Cape Coastal Drive is famous for the North Cape Hiking Trail with its iconic red cliffs.

-There are lots of things to do in PEI, Canada for visitors of all ages and interests!
+There are lots of things to do while visiting PEI, Canada for visitors of all ages and interests!
 A PEI trip offers everything from fascinating history and mouthwatering foods to an unbeatable coastline adventure.
 When it comes to PEI tourist attractions – there are plenty of options to choose from!

-The best time to visit PEI is from June through September.
-This is when attractions in PEI are operating in full swing and nearly all Prince Edward Island activities remain open.
+The best time to explore PEI is from June through September.
+This is when attractions in PEI are operating in full swing, and nearly all Prince Edward Island activities remain open.
 The island itself is rarely crowded, but the peak travel season for Prince Edward Island is typically in July and August.

 Unsurprisingly, summer is the peak season in PEI, so expect the highest prices and some booking challenges, especially around festival times.
 We visited PEI in the middle of summer and saw firsthand the impact the high season can have on room availability and rates.